silverliebt/wpbackbone/README.md

 My aim is to implement Backbone / Underscore & Require into a Wordpress theme.

-Jaspers currentley dependant on the ACF $ JSON API Plugins.
+Jaspers currently dependant on the ACF $ JSON API Plugins.

 Will possibley look to jettison ACF and replace the JSON API Plugin with Wordpress's Jetpack.